GRAPHIC-Take Five: The grand 2022 central bank finale

+Repeats story published on Friday, changes reference in first line to this week from last week.

-(Reuters) - The world's top central banks dominate the agenda next week with indications abounding that the aggressive pace of rate hikes might slow, but not yet fade away given price pressures.
+(Reuters) - The world's top central banks dominate the agenda this week with indications abounding that the aggressive pace of rate hikes might slow, but not yet fade away given price pressures.

 China publishes key economic data as Beijing loosens some of its strict COVID-19 shackles, while PMIs will provide a health check for the global economy.